 First and foremost here, Happy Valentine’s Day!
-No, this is not an article about finding love on Valentine’s Day (here’s one if that’s what you thought you had found: Finding Love), but it is a blog geared towards guiding you in the right direction in your job search and at job fairs.
+No, this is not an article about finding love on Valentine’s Day (here’s one if that’s what you thought you had found: Finding Love), but it is a blog post geared towards guiding you in the right direction in your job search and at job fairs.

 Next week (Feb 22nd) the University of Minnesota campuses are hosting the U of M Job & Internship Fair from 10am to 4pm at the Minneapolis Convention Center.
-This would be an ideal opportunity for you to search many employers in one concentrated area.
+This would be an ideal opportunity for you to connect with many employers in one concentrated area.
 Before you attend the Job Fair it would be diligent of you to research the organizations that will be attending it.

 Allow me to explain some reasons why knowing what organizations will be at the Job Fair ahead of time is important to you.